gauravve/online-demo/files/html/onlinedemo/onlinedemo.markdown

 Let's start by taking a look at what the demo environment looks like.

-# The Release Dashboard #
+# Getting an overview #

-Click on the Release Dashboard tab in the navigation bar.
+Click on the **Release Dashboard** tab in the navigation bar.
 You'll see a release dashboard, currently empty:

 ![Release Dashboard](images/release-dashboard.png "Release Dashboard")